Senior Leadership Team

 Korry Dow’s extensive background in health care finance has benefited the Nashoba Valley Medical Center community for more than ten years, and she has continually expanded her role within the hospital.
 Dow started out as the manager of accounting before moving into the role of director of finance.
 Prior to being named president, she was the chief financial officer.
 In this role, she led Nashoba’s team in operational performance, excelled in expense management and collaborated with physicians to develop programs and service lines.

 Dow's career began at Blue Cross & Blue Shield in Boston where she was a Medicare auditor.
 From there she worked as a reimbursement analyst for Boston Medical Center before going to Emerson Hospital in Concord, Massachusetts, to work as a senior accountant for the next eight years.
 At Nashoba Valley Medical Center, Dow has expanded her role within the hospital over the years.
-She started out as the manager of accounting before moving into the role of director of finance.
-Now, as chief financial officer, she oversees all areas of finance, health information management, compliance, materials management/purchasing, pharmacy and case management.
+She started out as the manager of accounting before moving into the role of director of finance and then chief financial officer, where she oversaw all areas of finance, health information management, compliance, materials management/purchasing, pharmacy and case management.

 Dow graduated from Bentley College in Waltham, Massachusetts, where she received a bachelor’s degree of science in accounting.
-She earned a MBA in accounting at Fitchburg State University.
+She earned an MBA in accounting at Fitchburg State University.

 Irene Weeks, RN, was named vice president of nursing at Nashoba Valley Medical Center in December of 2019.